-We are not in nature, we are not walking barefoot, we are not interacting with nature through hearing bird sounds, which they’ve proven has a lot of benefits to the mind.
-Just hearing the crickets and the chirping and, the different trees moving.
+We are not in nature; we are not walking barefoot, and we are not interacting with nature through hearing bird sounds, which they've proven to have a lot of benefits to the mind—just hearing the crickets and the chirping and the different trees moving.

-This disconnection between where we evolved in nature, humans are animals remember, just like every other animal, we belong in nature, into these artificial, man-made environments, are one of the great stressors in our society today.
+This disconnection between where we evolved in nature and humans are animals.
+Remember, like every other animal, we belong in nature; these artificial environments are significant stressors in our society today.

-And if you look at the mass of people that die every year, we die from these modern diseases that are the result of our poor environment.
-Like low-level chronic inflammation is, they’ve kind of made the connection that that is the reason people get heart disease and cancer and all these things.
+And if you look at the mass of people that die yearly, we pass from these modern diseases resulting from our poor environment.
+Like low-level chronic inflammation, they've made the connection that is why people get heart disease, cancer, and all these things.

-All these long-term, they call them Western diseases, which are diseases of affluence, they are diseases of a mismatched environment.
+These long-term, they call Western diseases, are diseases of affluence, conditions of a mismatched environment.

-And so, when you live in a box, and around me is metal and all these materials.
-You know, a lot of them put off gases and there’s different materials that even touching them can rub off into my body and these are all stressors that make my body have to work harder to process out.
-And a lot of these things we don’t even understand the ramifications for.
+And so, when you live in a box, there is metal and all these materials around me.
+You know, many of them put off gases and different materials; even touching them can rub off into my body, and these are all stressors that make my body have to work harder to process.
+And many of these things we don't even understand the ramifications for.

 For example, the phone.
-The newest iPhone is the highest level of EMF output, and like WiFi, and Bluetooth, and all those signals that are put out on this spectrum that we don’t see but definitely affect our brain and affect our health.
+The newest iPhone has the highest level of EMF output, like WiFi, Bluetooth, and all signals put out on this spectrum that we don't see but affect our brain and our health.

-And it’s the highest they’ve ever had in a phone, they’re really pushing the bar.
-And we don’t have these studies that show what the ramifications of this technology are gonna be.
+And it's the highest they've ever had in a phone; they're pushing the bar.
+And we need to have these studies showing this technology's ramifications.

-Like right now I’m in this building, I’m five stories up.
-And there are probably I would say, there’s about 40 WiFi signals right now that are just coming through these walls attacking my biology.
+Like right now, I'm in this building; I'm five stories up.
+And about 40 WiFi signals are coming through these walls and attacking my biology.

-We really have no idea just how bad this is for us and I suspect that in a 100 to 200 years, when the future humans look back at us, they’ll look back at these primitive humans that lived in these signal-soaked boxes that didn’t have any protections or anything that the future humans will eventually figure out and fix and they’ll look back at us like we’re a bunch of morons.
+We have yet to learn how bad this is for us.
+I suspect that in 1 to 200 years, when future humans look back at us, they'll look back at these primitive humans that lived in these signal-soaked boxes that didn't have any protections or anything that the future humans will eventually figure out and fix.
+They'll look back at us like we're a bunch of morons.

-But we’re living in this time now and so we think we’re super smart and we know everything and we really have no idea what’s gonna happen.
-And if you look to modern humans and just how many of us are fat, and sick, and dying.
-And I shouldn’t say us, but I mean when I say us, I mean collective humans because we’re all in this together.
+But we're living in this time now, so we think we're super bright, know everything, and have no idea what's going to happen.
+And if you look at modern humans and how many of us are fat, sick, and dying.
+And I shouldn't say us, but when I say us, I mean collective humans because we're all in this together.

-There are a lot of modern humans that are dying unnecessarily soon while living in misery and pain whether it’s through cancer, or heart disease, or surgery, or being on medications every day.
-Not being able to move, or walk, or sleep, or all the issues that come with being unhealthy.
+Many modern humans are dying unnecessarily soon while living in misery and pain, whether through cancer, heart disease, surgery, or being on medications every day.
+Not being able to move, walk, sleep, or all the issues that come with being unhealthy.
 And our modern environment is to blame.

-And it’s not just the boxes, though.
-The other points I’m talking about will really get into what really caused this but our artificial environment in general, especially inside boxes, not being in nature, not walking barefoot, that’s a very, very big one.
+And it's not just the boxes, though.
+The other points I'm talking about will get into what caused this.
+Still, our artificial environment in general, especially inside boxes, not being in nature, not walking barefoot, that's a very, very big one.

-And let’s get to the next one which I probably, I don’t even know if I’m gonna reach five because I’m gonna try to keep all this together.
-But the next one is probably the biggest one.
+And let's get to the next one, which I wonder if I will reach five because I'm going to try to keep all this together.
+But the next one is probably the biggest.

-When I say number two reason why your environment’s killing you, it’s not actually number two.
-For most of us it’s number one, it’s food.
+When I say the number two reason your environment's killing you, it's not number two.
+For most of us, it's number one; it's food.

-Even organic, there’s like, I think hundreds of substances that are allowed to be labeled organic.
-And then there’s even some that aren’t even organic substances.
-There’s literally synthetic pesticides and chemicals that are allowed to be used in organic farming and they will still certify it as organic.
+Even organic, there are, like, hundreds of substances that are allowed to be labeled organic.
+And then there are even some that aren't even organic substances.
+Some synthetic pesticides and chemicals can be used in organic farming, and they will still certify it as organic.

-And so, organic is just another big business, it’s just a label that’s been paid for.
-It’s complete and utter nonsense.
+And so, organic is another big business; it's just a label that's been paid for.
+It's complete and utter nonsense.

-I mean, sometimes when you have organic certification it can mean certain things.
-It’s better than not organic most the time but it doesn’t mean what it should mean, which should be completely close to nature, nothing fake used whatsoever, and organic doesn’t mean that.
+When you have organic certification, it can mean certain things.
+It's better than not organic most of the time, but it doesn't mean what it should mean, which should be utterly close to nature, nothing fake used whatsoever, and organic doesn't mean that.

-If you’re buying organic and you think it’s because you’re getting a purely all natural product, that is absolutely guaranteed to not have anything synthetic in it or have anything like that, it’s not a guarantee.
-You’re not actually buying that, so just keep that in mind.
+If you're buying organic and you think it's because you're getting a pure all-natural product that is guaranteed not to have anything synthetic in it or anything like that, it's not a guarantee.
+You're not buying that, so keep that in mind.

 But food, particularly our empty calories from the calories, and the grains, the corn oils, and the seeds, and the vegetable oils, and the sugar.
 This stuff is the number one thing that's attacking our biology.